 Confirmation: CAGR 10.3%, Sharpe 0.85, MaxDD 23.3%, 25 trades, Terminal Wealth 2.81.

 At first glance, combined looks like the winner.
-But if the model made only 1 trade in 11 years, that is no longer a “better trading system.”
-It is almost a different behavioral logic.
-It entered the market and barely ever left.
-In other words, the combination of biases created a behavioral lock-in (a state where the trader becomes psychologically unable to exit).
+But the model made only 1 trade in 11 years, and this is not a “better trading system”.
+It is almost a different behavior logic.
+It simply entered the market and barely exited.
+In other words, the combination of biases here created a behavioral lock-in.

-This leads to the main conclusion: behavioral models cannot be judged by return alone.
-You have to look at the mechanism and the context.
+So the main conclusion is this: you cannot evaluate behavioral models only by profitability.
+You need to look at the mechanism, and even better, the context.
 Why exactly did the model make money?
-Because it executed better?
-Or because it effectively disabled exit discipline?
+Because of better execution?
+Or because it effectively switched off exit discipline?

 What this means for an ordinary trader or investor

 House money effect worked well in this case.
-That means when the market is already rising and a trader increases size after a streak of wins, they can outperform the baseline system.
-But this is not a universal hack.
+This means that when the market is already rising and a person increases their position after a streak of wins, they can earn more than the baseline system.
+But this is not a “life hack for all markets”.
 It works while the asset has a strong upward trend.
-In a sideways market or during a prolonged decline, the same behavior would destroy capital.
+In a flat market or a prolonged decline, the same behavior will destroy capital.

 Confirmation bias turned out to be pure damage.
-When a person delays an exit and wants one more confirmation, they do not become smarter.
-They simply exit later and at a worse price.
-In the numbers, it may not look dramatic.
-Over a long period, however, even minus 0.7 percentage points per year creates a large difference in ending wealth.
+When a person delays the exit and wants one more confirmation, they do not become smarter — they simply exit later and at a worse price.
+In the numbers, it may not look dramatic, but over a long period even minus 0.7 percentage points per year makes a big difference in terminal wealth.

-Status quo bias also hurts, though more softly.
-When you delay action simply because action feels psychologically uncomfortable, the market does not wait.
-If a strategy has a rule, its value lies precisely in firing on time.
+Status quo bias also hurts, though more mildly.
+When you delay a decision simply because acting is psychologically uncomfortable, the market does not wait.
+And if a strategy has a rule, its value lies precisely in the fact that it must work on time.

-Combined is the most dangerous story here.
-It does not show a “superpower of bias.”
-It shows how several small behavioral shifts, acting together, can completely transform the system.
-This is exactly how people sometimes sit in a position for years and call it “long-term conviction,” when in reality they have already lost the ability to exit.
+Combined is the most dangerous story.
+It does not show the “superpower of biases”, but rather how several weak behavioral shifts together can completely change your system.
+This is exactly how people sometimes sit in a position for years and call it “long-term vision”, when in reality they lost the ability to exit long ago.

 The interface is not neutral.
-If your app nudges users to add risk after wins, makes selling harder than buying, hides negative metrics, or fails to remind them to review a position, you are not just improving engagement.
+If your app nudges the user to increase risk after wins, makes selling harder than buying, hides negative metrics, or does not remind them to review a position, then you are not simply “improving engagement”.
 You are programming behavioral deviation.
-Sometimes that will lift returns in a bull market, but it can also increase the risk of a sharp and painful collapse.
+Sometimes it will lift profitability in a bull market, but together with that it will increase the risk of a very sharp and painful collapse.

-For traders, the lesson is simple: the most dangerous mistakes do not look like mistakes.
-They look like “I’ll wait a bit longer,” “I’ve already been through too much with this position,” “the market will confirm it,” or “after three winning trades I can add more risk.”
-In other words, they feel logical in the moment.
-That is exactly why you need either automatic execution rules or at least hard limits defined in advance.
+For a trader, the most dangerous mistakes do not look like mistakes.
+They look like “I’ll wait a little longer”, “I’ve already been through so much with this position”, “the market will confirm it”, “after three positive trades I can add risk”.
+In other words, they feel very logical in the moment.
+That is why you need either automatic execution rules or at least strict limits defined in advance.

-For risk and compliance teams, this is a direct argument that bias-as-a-feature is a dangerous product idea.
-If the product systematically pushes clients toward choices that increase drawdown, concentration, or exit delay, this is no longer just a UX question.
-It becomes a question of business responsibility for the choice architecture it creates.
+For risk and compliance teams, this is a direct argument that bias-as-a-feature is a risky idea.
+If a product systematically pushes a client toward decisions that increase drawdown, position concentration or delay exit, then it is no longer just a UX issue.
+It becomes a question of the company’s responsibility for the choice architecture it creates.

-A separate opportunity for fintech is behavioral analytics.
-Not just showing a user profit and risk, but showing them their pattern of mistakes: you delay exits, you add risk after a streak of gains, you freeze in drawdown, you avoid portfolio changes.
-At that point, the dashboard stops being just a dashboard and becomes a behavioral mirror.
+A separate opportunity for fintech is behavioral analytics: not just showing the user profit and risk, but showing them their error style — you delay exits, you increase risk after a streak of wins, you freeze in drawdown, you avoid changing the portfolio.
+That is no longer just a dashboard, but a behavioral mirror.

 Charts and code